A lady sitting on a couch with her heads down, holding a wine glass

 Understanding our BAC is crucial, as it directly correlates with symptoms of intoxication and impairment.
 Law enforcement agencies rely on BAC measurements, typically through breath, blood, or urine tests, to enforce drunk driving laws, with many jurisdictions setting legal limits at 0.08%.
 On an individual level, monitoring BAC can be an important tool for managing consumption and ensuring safety.

-How Is Blood Alcohol Level Determined?
+How Is Your BAC Level Measured?

 The most accurate way to determine BAC is through a blood sample.
 The blood is analyzed in a lab to precisely measure the alcohol concentration.
 This is the method used in medical settings, and is a bit invasive, as it requires a needle.
 It also takes a while, and is not practical in certain situations (such as when law enforcement stops a vehicle).